What is a Freelancer?

 Ultimately, it’s entirely up to you.
 That’s the beauty of contract work!

-Getting paid and invoicing clients
+Getting yourself paid

 These days, you can’t just ping over emails to clients requesting the amount of money owed.
 Your clients will also have their own taxes to pay, and therefore they are going to require an invoice from you before they can pay you.